cwithac/cwithac.github.io/games/landscaper/README.md

 # Landscaper

 _Original concept by Matt Huntington, General Assembly._

 _Single player click game.
-You are starting a landscaping business - use your tools to earn more money!._
+You are starting a landscaping business - use your tools to earn more money!_

 #### [LIVE LINK](#) + [REPO](#)